microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 ## Consent Opt-Out Filter

-This module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT everyone or specific individuals and/or organizations from access to their medical data.
+This module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT from allowing anyone or specific individuals and/or organizations access to their medical data.

 This module operates on the access policy that the health information of patients is accessabile automatically to authorized users, but the patient can opt out completely.

-It will honor any opt-out consent record(s) effective period, deny access to everyone or specific Organizations, Practitioners, RelatedPersons and Patients (Actors)
+It will honor any opt-out consent record(s) effective period, deny access to everyone or specific Organizations, Practitioners, RelatedPersons and Patients (Actors).

 This module will only filter if the appropriate OPT-OUT Consent Resources are stored in the FHIR Server and are in force.